Hamilton8560/LaravelSkillChecker/LARAVEL_EXAM.md

 ```

 a) Explain what each middleware does and why they are grouped together.
 b) What is the advantage of using named routes?
+It allows you to explicitly call the file that youre aiming for.
 c) How would you implement a custom middleware that checks if a user has completed at least one objective before accessing training routes?

 ### Question 1.2 (5 points)